David Shub

 His 1948 biography of Lenin has been reprinted over sixteen times, described as "indispensable to the student of contemporary history, of russia, and of social revolution".

-During his exile, he remained in close contact with leading figures of the Russian Revolutionary movement, including Bolsheviks Lenin, Trotsky, and Bukharin, and also liberals and socialists such as Kerensky, Miliukov, Chernov, Catherine Breshkovsky, and others.
+During his exile, he remained in close contact with leading figures of the Russian Revolutionary movement, including Bolsheviks, Lenin, Trotsky, and Bukharin, and also liberals and socialists such as Kerensky, Pavel Milyukov, Chernov, Catherine Breshkovsky, and others.

 Biography

 David Shub was born and educated in Russia.
-In 1904-1905 he lived in London, Paris, and Geneva, where he often met with leaders of the Social Democratic Party, both Menshevik and Bolshevik, including Lenin, Plekhanov, Axelrod, Zasulich, Bogdanov, Lunacharsky, Bonch-Bruyevich, Martov, Potresov, and Dan.
+In 1904-1905 he lived in London, Paris, and Geneva, where he often met with leaders of the Social Democratic Party, both Menshevik and Bolshevik, including Lenin, Georgi Plekhanov, Pavel Axelrod, Vera Zasulich, Alexander Bogdanov, Anatoly Lunacharsky, Vladimir Bonch-Bruyevich, Julius Martov, Alexander Potresov, and Dan.

+David was an editor of "The Jewish Daily Forward" for 45 years, joining the editing board in 1924.
+He wrote and solicited articles about the international Socialist movement.

+He retired in 1969, though he continued to contribute articles in Yiddish and Russian in other publications for the rest of his life.

+He died May 27th, 1973, in a Miami Beach hospital from complications following a series of heart attacks.
+He was survived by a daughter, Mona (a social worker), with whom he lived; a son Anatole Shub, editor of Radio Free Europe, and three grandchildren.

 Biography of Lenin

 Essentials of Leninism

 As an appendix to his biography, Shub compiled a distillation of Leninist ideology in Lenin's own words.
-Although he abhorred its ideology and praxis, Shub felt that Leninism was self-refuting.
+Although he abhorred its ideology and Praxis (process), Shub felt that Leninism was self-refuting.
 The best way to undermine the project, therefore, was to allow Lenin to speak for himself.